ddry/ddry-guide/README.md

 ### CoffeeScript Sublime Text snippets

 Take a look at [Sublime Text CoffeeScript snippets for ddry](https://github.com/ddry/ddry-sublime-coffee-snippets).
-We'll be able to install them via `Package Control: Install Package` as soon as my PR gets merged, but at the moment you can place them to your User packages.
+We'll be able to install them via `Package Control: Install Package` as soon as my PR gets merged, but at the moment you can manually place them to your User packages.

 ### Sequences